 Share and Get Feedback

-Like we just said- creativity is a community!
+As we've just said, creativity is a community!
 Share your illustrations on social media, ask friends and colleagues for feedback, and send us your stuff, too.
-The Vectornator crew loves to see what digital artists are creating!
+The Vectornator crew loves to see what digital artists are creating.